jstettner/StetCala/README.md

 # MancalaML
+Personal project.
 An attempt to train AI to play Mancala.

 This project was created to test the NEAT's effectiveness when genomes are paired against one another.